The Pennsylvania Trolley Museum is open!

 - Your visit will be approximately 1.5 hours long.

-- Your tickets are good for a trolley ride on our 4-mile (roundtrip) track, a trolley ride to our Trolley Display Building, a tour, and entrance into our exhibit space.
+- Tickets are good for a trolley ride on our 4-mile (roundtrip) track, a trolley ride to our Trolley Display Building, a tour, and entrance into our exhibit space.
+Visit the toy train layout from April -May 16.

 Please read about how the Pennsylvania Trolley Museum will promote a healthy and safe visit:

 On behalf of the Museum, I want to thank you for your ongoing interest and support particularly during these challenging times.
-We look forward to reopening and offering services that will enhance your member and volunteer experience.
+We look forward to the 2021 season and offering services that will enhance your member and volunteer experience.

 Scott R. Becker